youngboy/engine-docs/source/setup-node.md

 <h2 id="standalone-docker-container" title="Docker container setup">OPTION 3: Standalone Docker container setup</h2>

 This option involves running a standalone docker container that contains the Engine proxy process and is hosted and managed separately from your Node server.
-This is the best option to select when you need more control over the scaling, operation, and deployment of Engine, and also delivers better performance than running the proxy as a child process of your Node server.
+This is the best option to select when you need more control over the scaling, operation, and deployment of Engine.

 <h3 id="create-config-json" title="1.
 Create config.json">1.
 Create a config.json file</h3>